Kenton1989/SecondLock/README.md

 # Requirement

-Using the latest Chrome or Firefox is always fine.
+Use the latest Chrome & Firefox is definitely fine.

+The extension is developed since Chrome 89.0 & Firefox 86.0

-I'm just too lazy to test capability on old version Chrome (XD).
+I'm just too lazy to test capability on old version Chrome XD.

 Capability on Chromium and Microsoft Edge (Chromium Kernel) haven't been tested.